Email Marketing Platforms Comparison: Which Is Best?

 Your job is to create compelling content, and the platform’s job is to make that easy.
 The email editor should be intuitive, allowing you to design beautiful, on-brand messages without needing to code.
 When you’re ready to send, the process should be straightforward.
 This is where a platform with a dedicated infrastructure really shines, ensuring your campaigns are delivered efficiently so you can focus on your message, not the mechanics.

-Develop a Solid Testing Strategy
+Why You Need a Consistent Testing Strategy

 Reading reviews and watching demos is helpful, but there’s no substitute for hands-on experience.
 Before you commit to a platform, take it for a test drive.
 Most services offer a free trial or a limited free plan that lets you explore the key features.
 Use this opportunity to see if the tool feels right for you and your team.